-COB 1: Demonstrate a thorough understanding of patterns and their underlying principles.

-COB 2: Learn to create objects and classes with creational design patterns.

-COB 3: Understand the architecture, creating it and moving from one to any, different structural patterns.

-COB 4: Use behavioral design patterns when developing software applications.
+- COB 1: Demonstrate a thorough understanding of patterns and their underlying principles. - COB 2: Learn to create objects and classes with creational design patterns. - COB 3: Understand the architecture, creating it and moving from one to any, different structural patterns. - COB 4: Use behavioral design patterns when developing software applications.

+After the course the students are expected to be able to CO 1:

-- CO 1: Explains design patterns creation and usage.
+Explains design patterns creation and usage.

 - CO 2: Design various creational patterns.

 - CO 3: Describe structural patterns.

 - CO 4: Create behavioral patterns.